rheartpython/cisw/contact.md

 ---

-I would love to hear from you.
+We would love to hear from you.
 Any query, any suggestion or feedback would be great!

-On the site, the courses or anything you wish to share regarding learning analytics.
+For an course related queries check out https://learnanalytics.microsoft.com or email us at learnanalytics@microsoft.com.

 [Coming Soon!]